Merit-Based Incentive Program (MIPS) (12)

 Use the following outline to determine how to read the specifications.

-Example of a measure denominator description, from the 2017 MIPS Registry Measure Spec Manual:
+Example of a measure denominator description, from the 2018 MIPS Registry Measure Specifications Manual:

 - Measure #12 (NQF 0086): Primary Open-Angle Glaucoma (POAG): Optic Nerve Evaluation

 The numerator must detail the clinical quality action expected that satisfies the condition(s) and is the focus of the measurement for each patient, procedure or event established by the denominator.
-The numerator options are “MET” and “NOT MET” for all measures with some measures having the additional option of “EXCLUDED”.
-Under “Numerator” in the 2017 Measure Spec Manual, the options will be separated by “OR”.
+The numerator options are “MET” and “NOT MET” for all measures with some measures having the additional option of “DENOMINATOR EXCEPTION”.
+Under “Numerator” in the 2018 Measure Specifications Manual, the options will be separated by “OR”.

 Performance Met: The number of eligible instances that meet the “MET” criteria.

-Performance Exclusion: The number of eligible instances that meet the “EXCLUDED” criteria. *This does not apply to every measure.
+Performance Denominator Exception: The number of eligible instances that meet the “DENOMINATOR EXCEPTION” criteria. *This does not apply to every measure.

 Performance Not Met: The number of eligible instances that meet the “NOT MET” criteria.